J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: June 17, 2017

+**Today's Progress**: Feeling somewhat unwell today so went back to working on the gallery site from Day 2, getting it all updated.
+Mostly tidying everythig up and getting it presentable

+**Thoughts:** Not feeling very motivated due to illness, but glad I had something low stress to do.
+It was something I'd been putting off for ages anyway...

+**Link to work:** None today.

 ### Day 4: June 16, 2017

 **Today's Progress**: Continung the FCC Twitch streamer status webapp, rebuilding it with the new API.
 Got it to work and fixed some old code.